erquintana/hardware-engineer-space/projects/URF/README.md

 # Project Title: Universal Register File (URF) with Read and Write Operations

 NOTE: code is all implemented in the testbench for easy editing and running in EDA playground.
-Find executable code here: <https://www.edaplayground.com/x/iJsR>
+Find live executable code here: <https://www.edaplayground.com/x/iJsR>

 ## Project Description